-4.2 Installing the Cards into the Chassis
+4.2 Installing the mDSL Rack Card into the Chassis

-The High-Speed 2-Wire Short-Range HDSL Line Driver Rack Cards are each made up of a front card and a rear card.
-The two cards meet inside the rack chassis and plug into each other via mating 50-pin card-edge connectors.
-Use the following steps as a guideline for installing each Card into the rack chassis:
+The mDSL Rack Card is composed of a front card and a rear card.
+The two cards meet inside the rack chassis and plug into each other by way of mating 50-pin cardedge connectors.
+Use the following steps as a guideline for installing each mDSL Rack Card into the rack chassis: